-Canon 1Ds versus Canon T7i
+Canon 1Ds vs T7i

-Body comparison: Canon 1Ds vs Canon T7i
+Body comparison: Canon 1Ds vs T7i

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is considerably smaller (47 percent) than the Canon 1Ds.
 Moreover, the T7i is substantially lighter (58 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the T7i does not feature any corresponding weather-sealing.